West Jasper Place, Edmonton: Residential development

 According to the 2001 federal census, just under one third (29.4%) of the residential dwellings in the neighbourhood were built prior to the 1964 amalgamation of Jasper Place and Edmonton, with a significant number of those being built prior to the 1945 end of World War II.
 Approximately half (48.2%) of the residences were built between 1960 and 1980.
 The remaining 22.4% were built after 1980, with a particular spike in residential construction occurring in a short span during the early 1990s, when one in ten (11.7%) of residences were constructed.

 In 2005, three out of every five residences (59.3%) were rented apartments, including a small number of apartment style condominiums.
 Most of these are in low rise buildings with fewer than five stories.
 Another third of the residences (35.5%) were single detached houses.
 A small number (5%) were duplexes.

 Approximately two out of every three (68%) of all residences are rented.

 Schools

-There is a single school at the southern edge of the neighbourhood, Sherwood Elementary School, operated by the Edmonton Public School System.
+Sherwood Elementary School was operated by the Edmonton Public School System.
+This school was purchased by Conseil scolaire Centre-Nord and will reopen in 2024 as a K-6 francophone school.

 The Centre for the Arts Campus (formerly Jasper Place Campus) of MacEwan University was located near the north west corner of the neighbourhood.
 This building is now known as the Orange Hub and houses the Yellowhead Tribal College.